jewelux/talking-swr-meter-LX1WJ/USAGE.md

 environments.

 ### 6.1 Activating Morse Output
-- Press the assigned button (typically **T3**).
+- Press the assigned button (typically **T1 short press**).

-Numbers and values are output as morse code via the buzzer.
+RF power and swr are output as morse code via the buzzer.

 ### 6.2 Adjusting Morse Speed
 - Use the assigned buttons (typically **T5 / T6**).